 This contribution proposes to detect the cases that result in BD-rate losses for intra prediction with secondary boundary.
 If the detection is positive, the prediction from the secondary boundary may be partially or entirely disabled in order to improve BD-rate performance.

-illustrates computing relationships between the reference boundary samples based on Laplacians.
+Figure 1 illustrates computing relationships between the reference boundary samples based on Laplacians.
 For directional intra prediction modes, the secondary boundary is defined as the top intra PU boundary in case of horizontal directions (HOR-7 to HOR+8), and as the side (left) intra PU boundary for vertical modes (VER-8 to VER+8).
 The top reference boundary samples are denoted by TR[i] (i=0…N), and the side reference boundary samples by SR[i] (i=0…N).
 The intra PU samples are denoted by P[k,l] (k,l=0…N).
 The following pseudo-code illustrates the computation of the relationships between the reference boundary samples based on Laplacians in case of directional intra prediction modes:

 IF (horizontal directional mode) THEN